 - Being able to manage impulses and feelings as and when they arise;

-- Having the ability to communicate and problem solve well enough not to carry or see your issues as problems;
+- Having the ability to communicate and problem-solve well enough not to see your issues as problems;

-- The capacity to be able to make realistic plans with a view to carrying them out in an orderly fashion that won’t add to complicate or heighten stress in your life.
+- The capacity to be able to make realistic plans with a view to carrying them out in an orderly fashion that won’t add to, complicate or heighten your stress.

 Developing resilience is a personal journey for each of us.
-People won’t and do not react to the same stressful events in the same way, therefore what works for one person, may never work for another.
+We won’t always react to the same stressful events in the same way, therefore what works for one person may never work for another.

-We all perceive things differently and therefore just have to make what we do, work for us.
+Because we perceive things differently, we have to make what we do work for us.